 Pedro Moorecraft, founder of Fols For Men warns “the gist of beard growth is that testosterone runs the party.
 You can increase testosterone with supplements, but plain old exercise and diet can also go a long way.
 Ninety percent of supplements out there are mostly placebo.”

 Sterling agrees that nourishing a beard should come from a healthy diet rather than supplements, “if your blood is healthy and full of nutrients from your healthy diet, you’re doing a great job feeding your beard the food it needs to grow.”

 Pro Tip: While no supplements have been proven effective for beard growth, there is some anecdotal support for zinc or DHEA and DIM.
 And exercise and a better diet certainly won’t hurt.

-Can beard oils and masks help stimulate beard growth?
+Can beard oils help stimulate beard growth naturally?

-Pro Tip: Beard oils can stimulate existing hair follicle to improve the appearance of existing hairs but expect to be in for the long-haul.
+Pro Tip: Beard oils can stimulate the existing hair follicles to improve the appearance of existing hairs but expect to be in for the long-haul.

-What are additional ways to stimulate the hair follicles?
+What are additional ways to increase beard growth?

 These should be used in conjunction with regular beard oil and not as a stand-alone solution.

 Pro Tip: If you want to further stimulate blood flow to your beard, consider using a boar brush or masking.

 A less conventional approach to beard growth is acupuncture.
 Halina explains, “our Acupuncturist and Traditional Chinese Medicine Practitioner is an interesting, not often thought of, option.